 - Pinnable Pictures

-Since the outbreak of Covid, I’ve visited a couple of places around Spain.
+During the travel restrictions due to Covid, I visited a couple of places around Spain.
 As a matter of fact, more than ever before in my entire life.
 And every time, I emphasize that the pandemic was the main reason for my visits.
 However, these affirmations don’t do Spain any justice.
 It sounds as if the country is someplace of atonement and going there is some kind of penance for me.

 This is the only reason why I intended to save undoubtedly beautiful Europe for last.

-But Covid changed the world and my personal plans drastically.
+But for a while, Covid had changed the world and my personal plans drastically.
 Consequently, over the last couple of months, you found me roaming Spain.

 Yet, you might wonder why on my way to Andalusia, I included a pit stop in Valencia.
 Well, the reason is quickly explained.
 A couple of months ago, I read about some lady who invited her friends to celebrate her birthday in Valencia.